oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 contain the same values as returned by the previous request.

 A `GET` request to the status monitor resource returns [`200 OK`](#ResponseCode200OK) once the asynchronous processing has completed.
-For OData 4.01 and greater responses, or OData 4.0 requests that include an `Accept `header that does not specify `application/http`, the response MUST include the [`AsyncResult`](#HeaderAsyncResult) response header.
+For OData 4.01 or greater responses, or OData 4.0 requests that include an `Accept `header that does not specify `application/http`, the response MUST include the [`AsyncResult`](#HeaderAsyncResult) response header.
 Any other headers,